 Private Information Is Not Always Private

 Any device with access to apps and the internet can gather the personal information about anyone who uses it.
-We’ve all heard the warnings about posting your location on social media, but the data collected quietly in the background doesn’t get as much attention.
+We’ve all heard the warnings about posting your location on social media, but the data collected for SEO and other purposes quietly in the background doesn’t get as much attention.

 You’ve probably seen the opt-in screen where you’re asked to share personal data like location or account info to personalize a device or service.
 And you’ve probably accepted them, even if you didn’t read them.
 But you’re still aware on some level that your data is being collected and used.
 Your kids, on the other hand, may not be.